 - Otherwise, try the following tools to identify the literature - and - if you've lucky - score a free copy of one.

 - If you cannot locate a free copy, use RaiderLoan to borrow a circulating copy from the graduate's home library.

 Department Liaison Librarians

-Every academic department and many service departments and college initiatives are assigned a librarian.
+Every academic department and many service departments and college initiatives are assigned a liaison librarian.
 The liaison librarian is the designated information specialist for your department.
-Work of the liaison librarian may include:
+That work may include:

 - attending academic department meetings to better understand your curriculum needs.

 - creating and curating Subject Guides supporting your department.

 - handling collection development (selection & weeding) in all formats making up the library collections supporting your department.

 - working on outside accreditation efforts; please contact your librarian one year prior to accreditors' visit.

 - one-on-one and/or department information literacy sessions for faculty.